openstf/adbkit/README.md

 #### client.getSerialNo(serial, callback)

-Get the serial number of the device identified by the given serial number.
+Gets the serial number of the device identified by the given serial number.
 With our API this doesn't really make much sense, but it has been implemented for completeness. _FYI: in the raw ADB protocol you can specify a device in other ways, too._

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
 * **callback(err, serial)**